techtraits/techtraits-blog/_posts/2013-12-04-Setting-Up-Rearview-on-EC2-with-Amazon-RDS.markdown

 permalink: /rearview-ec2-rds
 ---

 My team at EA loves [Graphite](http://graphite.wikidot.com/), and as a rule, all services we write must be instrumented to report metrics to Graphite.
 We rely on the excellent [Codahale metrics](http://metrics.codahale.com/) library for all Java projects.
 Reporting metrics to Graphite is only the first step.
-To enable round-the-clock monitoring and incident detection, the next step is to setup monitors that are triggered automatically when certain criteria are met.
-For example, when the 95th percetile response time for a service exceeds a pre-defined threshold.
-For such incidents, an email is sent to a mailing list and an incident is created with [PagerDuty](http://www.pagerduty.com/) to notify the on-call person.
+To enable round-the-clock monitoring and incident detection, monitors are set up which are triggered when certain criteria are met.
+For example, when the 95th percetile response time exceeds a pre-defined threshold.
+For such incidents, an email is sent and an incident is created with [PagerDuty](http://www.pagerduty.com/).
 So far we have been using [Seyren](https://github.com/scobal/seyren) for alerting.
-The good thing about Seyren is that it has a very straightforward dashboard for setting up alerts on Graphite metrics.
-However, we have seen quite a few stability issues in production and we ended up spending quite a bit of time automating Seyren deployments for game teams, fire-fighting when Seyren crashed, stopped triggering alerts or when MongoDB process died.
+The good thing about Seyren is it's straightforward dashboard for setting up alerts on Graphite metrics.
+Unfortunately, Seyren has a lot of stability issues which makes it less than ideal for production use.
+We ended up spending quite a bit of time automating Seyren deployments for game teams and found ourselves fire fighting often when Seyren crashed or stopped triggering alerts or when MongoDB process died.

 ### Meet Rearview

-Because of all these issues we were on the lookout for a replacement for Seyren.
-Recently, folks at [LivingSocial](http://livingsocial.com) open sourced [Rearview](http://steveakers.com/2013/08/15/rearview-real-time-monitoring-with-graphite/): a framework for alerting on Graphite metrics in real-time.
+Recently folks at [LivingSocial](http://livingsocial.com) open-sourced [Rearview](http://steveakers.com/2013/08/15/rearview-real-time-monitoring-with-graphite/): a framework for alerting on Graphite metrics in real-time.
 Although, the documentation is little sparse, it was easy to set up Rearview in parallel to our production instance of Seyren.
-And after a couple of weeks of Rearview running side-by-side with Seyren, I'm happy to report that Rearview has worked well without any stability issues or missed alerts.
+And after a couple of weeks of side-by-side comparison with Seyren, I'm happy to report that Rearview has worked well without any stability issues or missed alerts.
 To share the love, in this article I'm going to outline the process of setting up Rearview on an EC2 instance with Amazon RDS and SES.

 ### Step 1: Creating a Security Group in Amazon

-The first step is to create a security group for Rearview.
+We start by creating a security group for Rearview which we'll later use for the Rearview EC2 instance.
 Log into AWS console, select `EC2` from services and `Security Groups` from the left menu.
 Create a new security group for Rearview.

 {% image /assets/images/rearview-setup-security-group-2.png alt="Rearview Security Group" class="pimage" %}

 Add rule for SSH and allow public access to port 9000 (the default port for Rearview).
-If you want, you can restrict access to port 9000 to only your organization by specifying an ip range.
+If you want, you can restrict access to port 9000 by specifying an ip range.
 Here's what the rules look like:

 {% image /assets/images/rearview-setup-security-groups-3.png alt="Rearview Security Group Rules" class="pimage" width="100%" %}